 2008, Jestine was then posted to the Organising Committee for the inaugural Singapore Youth Olympic Games as Head, Budget Planning and Control.
 Upon the successful conclusion of the Singapore Youth Olympic Games in 2011, she joined the

 Finance and Facilities Division in Ministry of Social and Family Development and held the position of Deputy Director in the same division in prior to joining NCSS in 2020.

 Jestine holds a Bachelor degree in Business Studies from the Nanyang Technological University.

 Ms Joyce Lek

-Joyce Lek was appointed to her current role as Director of Human Resource & Organisation Development in Jan 2022.
-A seasoned HR leader with close to 20 years of experience in the Public Service, Joyce has experience in the full spectrum of HR and specializes in Employee Experience, Talent Management, Leadership Development, Business Partnering, HR Transformation and Organization Development.
+Joyce Lek was appointed to her current role as Director of People & Culture in Jan 2022.
+A seasoned HR leader with close to 20 years of experience in the Public Service, Joyce has experience in the full spectrum of HR and specialises in Employee Experience, Talent Management, Leadership Development, Business Partnering, HR Transformation and Organisation Development.
 On top of her deep knowledge in HR, Joyce is also experienced in managing large scale events such as World Cities Summit (2008) and Speakers/VIP management.